Bernardbyy/TutorManagementModule/README.md

 # TutorManagementModule
-A Console-Based Tutor Management Program using Doubly Linked List and
+A Console-Based Tutor Management Program using Doubly Linked List